1985 Brixton riot: Cherry Groce

-On her arrival at hospital, surgeons found that the bullet had penetrated Mrs Groce's lung and exited through her spine, paralysing her from the waist downwards.
+On her arrival at hospital, surgeons found that the bullet had penetrated Groce's lung and exited through her spine, paralysing her from the waist downwards.
 She was hospitalised for over a year, and in hospital-based rehabilitation for a further year; friends within the local community looked after her children.
-With Mrs Groce permanently paralysed and only able to get around in a wheelchair, and after further rehabilitation, she and her family were allocated a new bungalow in which to live.
+With Groce permanently paralysed and only able to get around in a wheelchair, and after further rehabilitation, she and her family were allocated a new bungalow in which to live.

-The police officer who shot Mrs Groce, Detective Inspector Douglas Lovelock, was prosecuted but eventually acquitted of malicious wounding.
-Mrs Groce later received over £500,000 in compensation from the Metropolitan Police, but with no admission of liability.
+The police officer who shot Groce, Detective Inspector Douglas Lovelock, was prosecuted but eventually acquitted of malicious wounding.
+Groce later received over £500,000 in compensation from the Metropolitan Police, but with no admission of liability.

-In 2011, Mrs Groce contracted an infection which led to kidney failure.
+In 2011, Groce contracted an infection which led to kidney failure.
 She was treated at King's College Hospital, but she died on Easter Sunday, and was buried in May 2011.

 In 2012 a blue plaque was installed at Cherry Groce's former home at 22 Normandy Road.

 The Cherry Groce Memorial Pavilion was erected in Brixton's Windrush Square in 2021.
 It was designed by David Adjaye of Adjaye Associates.
 Groce's son, Lee Lawrence, described the memorial as "... a fitting tribute to my mother and to our community.
 The injustice done to my mother on 28 September, 1985 and its aftermath, catalysed our community to act together relentlessly and persistently in the pursuit of justice for more than three decades.
 Our achievements together in that effort can inspire us to continue to work together to make justice a reality across our society".